-BIOL 2021 General Microbiology (MnTC: 3)
+BIOL 2021 General Microbiology (MnTC 03)

 This is an introductory microbiology course covering the following topics: prokaryotic cell structure, metabolism, growth, genetics, pathogenesis; viruses; the eukaryotic microbes, fungi and protozoa; epidemiology, control of microbial growth, specific and nonspecific immunity and immune disorders.
 Students must show completion of prerequisite courses with a C or better.
-(Prerequisites: BIOL 1217 and CHEM 1117 or CHEM 1127).
+(Prerequisites: BIOL 1217 or BIOL 1220 and CHEM 1117 or CHEM 1127).